-Pull-ups are among the best exercises for developing strong lats and wide shoulders.
-Whether you're already proficient at doing pull-ups or you can't perform even one, following a progressive workout schedule will help you build the strength and endurance necessary to complete 50 consecutive pull-ups.
+Pull-ups, also known as chin-ups, are among the best exercises to develop strong lats and wide shoulders.
+Whether you are already proficient at doing pull-ups or you cannot perform even one, a progressive workout schedule will help you build the strength and endurance necessary to complete 50 consecutive pull-ups.

 Start With Multiple Sets of Low Repetitions

 Start out by performing several sets of only a few repetitions and build your way up to 50.
 For example, complete five sets of 10 pull-ups, or -- if that is too challenging -- try 10 sets of five pull-ups.
 Rest between sets.
 Gradually adjust the set-repetition combination until you can complete 50 pull-ups in a single set.
 Include pull-ups in your workout every two to three days.

 Perform pull-ups every other day until you reach exhaustion.
 Sandwiching a rest day in between pull-up days will help you reach your goal faster.

 Practice by doing assisted pull-ups if you have trouble doing full ones at first.
 Stand on a chair or use a bar that is close to the ground so you can rest your feet and remove some weight from the lift.

 Perform Negative Pull-Ups